What are some safety rules when using RV park electricity?

 The other day I was at an RV park near Jasper National Park, and a park employee came over to me and told me they were going to have to cut power for a little bit to fix a problem on a power pedestal that was on my row.
 A bit later I was outside cleaning up the RV, and I could hear the electrician at the power pedestal talking to the park employee and telling him that he was surprised that the power pole did not damage someone’s RV.
 The electrician sounded like he knew what he was doing, so I decided I would go have a chat with him and get some insight from his perspective.

 I introduced myself and had some small talk, and then I asked him what are the biggest issues he sees with RV park power.
 The first thing he told me was that installations in RV parks are usually substandard.
 He said that it is not uncommon to see parks with undersized cabling.
 This type of issue can cause low voltage issues to the RV and heat issues on the cabling.
 He also said that a lot of installs will have reverse polarity issues; this is where the neutral and hot line are reversed.
 He said that there are a lot of finicky electronic components that do not like reverse polarity, and even if you can operate the RV with reverse polarity conditions, it can be dangerous.

 We kept talking, and he said that another common problem is that RVers will pull out of their RV spot while still connected to the power pedestal.
 He said that this happens more than you might think, and in most cases these incidents are not reported to the front office.
-Even if the mishap was reported, it is unlikely that the park would spend the money to have that pedestal thoroughly inspected.
+Even if the unplugging mishap was reported, it is unlikely that the park would spend the money to have that pedestal thoroughly inspected.
 Also, even if the power pedestal was not pulled over, it is likely that the receptacle was damaged in some way.
 In these cases, and in cases where RVers are unplugging their RV from power by pulling on the cable instead of pulling from the plug head, you can see how the distress on the female plug can be a problem.

 Inside the female plug, in each slot, are a pair of brass fingers.
 These fingers clamp on the male RV plug blades.
 The clearance between these fingers should be very small and almost touching.
 If there is a large gap, then there will not be a tight connection which causes sparks and arching.
 This results in heat and melts the plugs.
-If you really want to protect against this, then RVers should do a visual inspection with a flashlight before plugging in.
-If a gap larger than a matchbook cover is identified, it is best not to plug you RV in, and park management should be notified.
+If you really want to protect against this, then RVers should do a visual inspection with a flashlight before plugging in to outlets.
+If a gap larger than a matchbook cover is identified, it is best not to plug you RV in and park management should be notified.
 Remember, this distress can cause a loose connection or even a completely open wire connection.

 Being an RVer is a daily learning experience and if we are going to protect our RVs then sometimes we have to go the extra mile in our inspections of the power pedestal.